 Almonty's wholly owned subsidiary, Daytal has a long-term supply agreement with one customer who participates in the global tungsten business.
-Currently 100% of the output of Daytal's operations is sold to this customer.
+Currently over 94% of the output of Daytal's operations is sold to this customer.
 Almonty is economically dependent on the revenue received from this customer in order to be able to meet its current obligations.
 There is no guarantee that Almonty would be able to find an alternative customer or customers on market terms similar to its existing supply agreement should this current customer cease operations or become unable to pay Almonty under the current contract.

-Daytal has a long term contract with Sanchez y Lago ("SYL") under which SYL carries out contract mining activities for Daytal on the Los Santos Project.
+Daytal has a long-term contract with Sanchez y Lago ("SYL") under which SYL carries out contract mining activities for Daytal on the Los Santos Project.
 Daytal currently does not have any mining capabilities of its own and relies on SYL for all mining activity, including waste rock removal, pit development and delivery of ore to Daytal's crushing and processing plant.
-The current SYL contract expires in April 2012.
-Daytal intends to renew its contract with SYL when the current contract expires.
-There is no guarantee that Daytal will be able to negotiate a new contract with SYL or what the terms of the contract will be should it be successful in its negotiation efforts.
-Should Daytal be unable to renew its contract with SYL there is no guarantee that Daytal will be able to replace SYL with another contract mining firm.
+The current contract with SYL runs for the life of the mine.
 Any disruption in the contract mining services provided by SYL would have a negative impact on Daytal's short-term economic viability.